How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 Document each attempt to meet in person with the teacher if you begin to suspect they are avoiding you.
 Save your screenshots and sent emails.
 Usually, arranging a parent-teacher meeting is quite easy.
 Most teachers don’t like to let conflict fester, so you shouldn’t have a problem.

-Consider your child’s wishes, if appropriate.
+Consider your child’s wishes.

 Sometimes, a parent sees an easy solution to an existing problem and goes right for “the big guns.”
 Kids don’t always like the idea of moving classes.
 Perhaps they’re complaining about something to you, but don’t actually even WANT to switch classes.
+Listen to how the child feels about possible solutions before trying to fix the problem for them.

-There are plenty of times that a child just wants to be heard and understood, without a parent solving the problem for them.
+There are plenty of times when a child just wants to be heard and understood, without a parent solving the problem for them.
 Moving a kid into a different class is a bigger deal than most parents realize.
 Here’s what will immediately change:

 - their friendships